Fitness Health and Exercise HNC

 Entry requirements

-- Alternatively, a relevant sports-related National Certificate at SCQF level 6 or above
+• Alternatively, the completion of a relevant sports-related NC or NQ at SCQF level 6 or above

-- Prospective students without the standard entry requirements are encouraged to apply and will be considered on an individual basis
+• Prospective students without the standard entry requirements as listed above are encouraged to apply, appropriate industry related experience will be taken into consideration

 Access routes